ZRiddle/PokeAlertsOnboarding/README.md

 # Sign up

-You can request an invite [here](https://pokealerts-invite.herokuapp.com/)
+You first must recieve an invite from a current member

 ### Part 1 - Create Account